High availability (HA)

 SLAVE # mysql -u root -ppandora

-In case you want to install from scratch the environment in a new server, in the migration procedure you should only install from scratch as the current procedure indicates in the new environment, and in the step of creating Pandora FMS database you should import the data with a backup of the database of the old environment.
+In case you want to install the environment from scratch on a new server, the migration procedure simply involves installing from scratch as indicated by the current procedure in the new environment, and in the step of creating the Pandora FMS database, the data must be imported with a backup of the database from the old environment.

 Split-Brain

-Due to several factors, high latency, network outages, etc., you might find that both MySQL servers acquired the master role and there is no autoresync option enabled in pandora_ha, so that the server itself chooses the server that will work as master and synchronizes the master node with the slave one, thus losing all the information that could be collected from that server.
+Due to several factors, high latencies, network outages, etc., it could happen that both MySQL servers have acquired the master role and we do not have the autoresync option enabled in pandora_ha so that the server itself chooses the server that will act as master and performs the synchronization from the master node to the slave, thus losing all the information that might be being collected on that server.

-To solve this problem data can be merged following this procedure.
+To solve this problem, you can merge the data following this procedure.

-This manual procedure only covers the data and event retrieval covering the interval between two dates.
-It assumes that it only recovers data from agents/modules that already exist in the node where the data merge will be performed.
+This manual procedure only covers data and event recovery between two dates.
+It assumes that it only recovers data from agents/modules that already exist on the node where a data merging is to be performed.

-If new agents are created during Split-Brain time, or new configuration information (alerts, policies, etc.), these will not be taken into account.
-Only data and events will be retrieved.
-That is, data related to the tagente_datos, tagente_datos_string and tevento tables.
+If new agents are created during the Split-Brain time, or new configuration information (alerts, policies, etc.), these will not be taken into account.
+Only data and events will be recovered.
+That is, the data related to the tables tagente_datos, tagente_datos_string and tevento.

-The following commands will be executed in the node that was disconnected (the one to be promoted to SLAVE), where yyyy-mm-dd hh:mm:ss is the Split-Brain start date and time and yyyy2-mm2-dd2 hh2:mm2:ss2 its end date and time.
+The following commands will be executed on the node that was disconnected (the one that will be promoted to SLAVE), where yyyy-mm-dd hh:mm:ss is the Split-Brain start date and time and yyyy2-mm2-dd2 hh2:mm2:ss2 is its end date and time.

-Run mysqldump command with appropriate user rights to get a data dump:
+Run the mysqldump command with appropriate user rights to get a data download (data dump or simply dump):

 mysqldump -u root -p -n -t --skip-create-options --databases pandora --tables tagente_datos --where='FROM_UNIXTIME(utimestamp)> "yyyy-mm-dd hh:mm:ss" AND FROM_UNIXTIME(utimestamp) <"yyyy2-mm2-dd2 hh2:mm2:ss2"'> tagente_datos.dump.sql